Shikhar Ghosh

 Shikhar Ghosh is the MBA Class of 1961 Senior Lecturer in the Entrepreneurial Management Unit at the Harvard Business School.
 He teaches an MBA course called The Entrepreneurial Manager.
-Shikhar has been a entrepreneur for the last 20 years.
-He has been the founder and CEO or Chairman of eight technology-based entrepreneurial companies and was the past Chairman of the Massachusetts Technology Leadership Council and The Indus Entrepreneurs - two leading entrepreneurial organizations.
+Shikhar has been an entrepreneur for the last 20 years.
+He has been the founder and CEO or chairman of eight technology-based entrepreneurial companies and was the past Chairman of the Massachusetts Technology Leadership Council and The Indus Entrepreneurs - 2 leading entrepreneurial organizations.
 He was selected by BusinessWeek as one of the best Entrepreneurs in the US, Forbes as one of the ‘Masters of the Internet Universe’ and Fortune as the CEO of one of the 10 most innovative companies in the US.
 Companies he founded were selected as both the ‘hottest’ and ‘coolest’ emerging companies by business publications.

 Early life

 Shikhar received his undergraduate degree from the University of Bombay.
 Subsequently, he received his MBA from the Harvard Business School in 1980.